 THEOREM 3.3.
-In the normal case, for $\sigma < 0.0821$ and in the logit case for $\lambda > 6$ the unique mixed equilibrium $\overline{\theta}i = \left(\frac{1}{3}, \frac{1}{3}, \frac{1}{3}\right)$, i = 1, 2 in Example 3.2 is unstable.
+In the normal case, for $\sigma < 0.0821$ and in the logit case for $\lambda > 6$ the unique mixed equilibrium $\overline{\theta}i = (\frac{1}{3}, \frac{1}{3}, \frac{1}{3})$, i = 1, 2 in Example 3.2 is unstable.

 The calculations in the theorem also make clear that for large enough shocks, the equilibrium will be (at least) locally stable.
-This is simply an application of the well known result that for large enough noise, the center of the state space will be a stable attractor.
 While the result may not be surprising, it is interesting to note that the required noise in this example is not very large.
 For example, in the normal case the ratio of the mean payoff to the shock standard deviation is 0.333/0.0821 = 4.06.
 Thus this is not a case of the noise simply swamping the mean payoff, as the "z-statistic" is highly significant.
-Thus it is possible that in stochastic games players can learn to play equilibria, even when convergence fails in their deterministic counterparts.
+Thus it is possible that in games with stochastically perturbed payoffs players can learn to play equilibria, even when convergence fails in their deterministic counterparts.

-4. ESCAPE AND LONG RUN EQUILIBRIUM
+4. ESCAPE AND STOCHASTIC STABILITY

-In the previous section we provided conditions insuring that agents' beliefs converge to a stable equilibrium.
+In the previous section we provided conditions ensuring that agents' beliefs converge to a stable equilibrium.
 But we noted that convergence analysis alone can not determine which of many stable equilibria will be most likely to be observed.
-In this section we answer this question by characterizing the invariant distribution of beliefs in the constant gain case, showing that the limit distribution typically places point mass on a single stable equilibrium, which we call the long run equilibrium.
-Asymptotically as the gain decreases (across sequences) agents' beliefs tend to spend most of their time within a small neighborhood of the long run equilibrium.
+In this section we answer this question by characterizing the invariant distribution of beliefs in the constant gain case, showing that the limit distribution typically places point mass on a single stochastically stable (or long run) equilibrium.
+Asymptotically as the gain decreases (across sequences) agents' beliefs tend to spend most of their time within a small neighborhood of the stochastically equilibrium.
 We develop the results in this section at a general level, as they may be applicable to many different discrete time models of multiple equilibria and continuous state variables.
 This contrasts with the results in the literature which have focused on continuous time models (Foster and Young (1990), Fudenberg and Harris (1992)), or discrete state models (Kandori, Mailath, and Rob (1993), Young (1993)).
 As many economic models are naturally formulated in discrete time, our results have broad potential applications.
-In particular, in the next section we apply our results to the stochastic fictitious play model.
+In the next section we then apply our results to the stochastic fictitious play model.

 On average, agents are drawn to a stable equilibrium, but occasional sequences of exogenous shocks may alter their assessments and cause them to change their strategies.
 This can cause the beliefs to "escape" from a stable equilibrium.
-These escape dynamics drive our characterization of the long run equilibrium.
+These escape dynamics drive our characterization of stochastic stability.
 In our analysis below, we compute the probabilities that beliefs escape from one equilibrium to another, and therefore we determine a Markov chain over the set of stable equilibria.
 The invariant distribution of this chain determines the long run equilibrium.